I was playing Fifa 18 with the boys when Sylvia stormed into my house. Shaken by the abrupt barging in, we all turned to her in shock.

 It hurt just as much as it bruised my ego but I channeled all that emotion into my hustle and things worked out eventually.

-The only reason she could still find me here was because I was taking my time to complete work on my apartment.
+The only reason she could still find me here was because I was taking my time to complete work on my flat.

 “What is she like?”
 She asked, breaking into my thoughts.

 “What’s her name?”